-Selection of the diligence sample for each review is limited to those mortgage loans that previously were reviewed by us as part of our post-purchase QC review (the "Fannie Mae QC Review"), as described above under "- Results of Fannie Mae Quality Control," "and that met the Preliminary Eligibility Criteria (as defined below).
+Selection of the diligence sample for each review is limited to those mortgage loans that previously were reviewed by us as part of our random post-purchase QC review (the "Fannie Mae QC Review"), as described above under "- Results of Fannie Mae Quality Control," that met the Preliminary Eligibility Criteria (as defined below), and that were acquired between October 1, 2015 and March 31, 2016.
 Such mortgage loans are referred to as the "Eligible Review Population".
 Each Diligence Provider receives access to a comparable set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.

-The Fannie Mae QC Review involves full credit and property valuation reviews for each mortgage loan.
-In addition, certain mortgage loans are subject to compliance reviews.
 Although the mortgage loans in each Eligible Review Population meet the applicable Preliminary Eligibility Criteria as of the related loan acquisition date, some of these mortgage loans subsequently may have paid off, become delinquent or become subject to repurchase requests prior to issuance of the applicable Connecticut Avenue Securities; no such mortgage loans are included in any reference pool.
-For the Series 2016-C04 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (c), (f) and (g) of the definition thereof.
+For the Series 2016-C06 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (c), (f) and (g) of the definition thereof, and provided that clause (j) of the definition thereof reads as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."